 Bates Lovett is an experienced trial attorney who dedicates the majority of his practice to defending companies, both local and national, in lawsuits filed in Georgia and South Carolina.

-For the last 15 years of his career, Bates’ practice has centered around civil litigation, concentrating on business litigation matters.
-Specifically, Bates’ practice areas include complex commercial matters, real estate and environmental disputes including condemnation/eminent domain work, business disputes, toxic torts, wrongful death and personal injury claims, insurance matters involving tender of indemnity and defense as well as coverage lawsuits, and government litigation.
+For the last 18 years of his career, Bates’ practice has centered around civil litigation, concentrating on business litigation matters.
+Specifically, Bates’ practice areas include complex commercial matters, real estate and environmental disputes including condemnation/eminent domain work, business disputes, toxic torts, wrongful death and personal injury claims, and government litigation.

 - Reported Cases